colinmichaellynch/End-to-End-Ant-Data-Project/README.md

 ## Acknowledgements

 This work could not have been done without the support of some fantastic scientists.
-I would like to thank Dr. Ioulia Bespalova for providing data I used for optimization and her comments on manuscripts, Dr. Xiaohui Guo for providing behavior videos and metabolic measurments, Dr. Jennifer Fewell and Dr. Ted Pavlic for guidance, Cole Busby for helping to develop the MATLAB application, and my undergraduate research assistants Gailan Khanania, Nathaniel Maslanka, Coleen Furey, Mariah Merriam, Tejaswini Nandakumar, and Emma Siebrandt for collecting data.
+I would like to thank Dr. Ioulia Bespalova for providing data I used for optimization and her comments on manuscripts, Dr. Xiaohui Guo for providing behavior videos and metabolic measurments, Dr. Jennifer Fewell and Dr. Ted Pavlic for guidance, Cole Busby for helping to develop the MATLAB application, and my undergraduate research assistants Gailan Khanania, Nathaniel Maslanka, Coleen Furey, Mariah Merriam, Tejaswini Nandakumar, and Emma Siebrandt for collecting data and managing ant colonies.